tiagopsilva/TestAspNetCoreAndStandard/README.md

 # TestAspNetCoreAndStandard
-Performance testing with ASP.NET Core and ASP.NET Standard
+Performance testing in production environment with ASP.NET Core and ASP.NET Standard